datacarpentry/shell-ecology-ARCHIVED/shell.md

 	$ head -n 1 > header.csv
 	$ cat header.csv file.csv > newfile.csv

-### Find files
+### Finding files

 	$ find ~ -name "*.csv" -print

+This will start in '~' (your home directory) and traverses the whole directory tree searching for a file with this particular name.
 Look at man page for find and see how many different ways we can search.

 ### Advanced demo